 \end{itemize} \end{lemma} For part (b) of Lemma~\ref{lemma:newx}, observe that each of the matrices $A(t)$ is doubly stochastic if each of the graphs $G(t)$ is regular.
-Furthermore, we observe that if $\epsilon_i(t)=0$, this lemma implies that the push-sum method converges at a geometric rate; moreover, it is easy to see that $\1' x(t)/n = \1'x(0)/n$ and therefore $z_i(t) \rightarrow \1' x(0)/n$, so that the push-sum protocol successfully computes the average.
-In the more general case when the perturbations are nonzero, the lemma states that if these perturbations decay to zero, then the push-sum method still converges.
-Of course, it will no longer be true in this case that the convergence is necessarily on the average of the initial values.
+Furthermore, observe that if $\epsilon_i(t)=0$, this lemma implies that the push-sum method converges at a geometric rate.
+In this case, it is easy to see that $\1' x(t)/n = \1'x(0)/n$ and, therefore $z_i(t) \rightarrow \1' x(0)/n$, so that the push-sum protocol successfully computes the average of the initial values.
+When the perturbations are nonzero, Lemma~\ref{lemma:newx} states that if these perturbations decay to zero, then the push-sum method still converges.
+Of course, it will no longer be true that the convergence is necessarily to the average of the initial values.

 We will prove a series of auxiliary lemmas before beginning the proof of Lemma \ref{lemma:newx}.
 We first remark that the matrices $A(t)$ have a special structure that allows us to efficiently analyze their products.
 Specifically, we have the following properties of the matrices $A(t)$ (see \cite{bhot, Morse, Moreau, Nedic-Ozdaglar-Delays, TBA} for proofs of this and similar statements).